twoBirds/twobirds/README.md

 }
 ```
+* Properties that contain a dot (.) are said to be misleading because they look like a namespace.
+In twoBirds, what looks like a namespace IS a namespace - and will be treated as such.
-(named callback functions aid in debugging if necessary)
+* Named callback functions aid in debugging of asynchronous systems

 ### tb() Selector and inner structure example